drbean/curriculum/pages/homepage/markdown/ThatsItThere.md

 What is the grammatical relationship between `There it is!` and `It IS there!`

+## Different responses

+1. Silence

-Again, another time when what I was looking for I found in my hand (It was a shaving cartridge holder), I didn't say anything at all.
+:	The response described above:  When what I was looking for it I found in my hand (It was a shaving cartridge holder), I didn't say anything at all.

+2. 'Oh, look.'

+:	I spent time looking for a magnifying glass.
+Its cover was on my desk.
+I gave up looking for it.
+Some time later, I opened a drawer and saw it there, where it was kept.
+I didn't say, 'That's it there!'

 Back to [WobblyEnglish](WobblyEnglish.html)